Asteriadeath/pub-dm-tool/README.md

-1 Install python if u dont have it
+1 Have python ready, if not update it if you havent already and/or install python.

-2 Run Install.bat
+2 Run/open Install.bat

 3 Run Start.bat

-4 Dm spam the fuck outta whoever you want
+4 DM spam the fuck outta whoever you want